Gelvey/Task-Master/README.md

 # Task Manager

 ## Overview
 This Task Manager application allows users to manage their tasks by entering task details such as task name, deadline date and time, and status.
-Users can add tasks, mark them as complete or in progress, delete tasks, and prioritize them.
+Users can add tasks, mark them as complete or in progress, delete tasks, and prioritise them.

 ## Requirements
 - Python 3.x